PhillipsofJohn/EVCS_Research/README.md

 >Author: John Phillips (jcp3ats@virginia.edu) <br>
 Faculty Supervisor: Stephan De Wekker (sfd3d@virginia.edu)
 <br>
 These code projects were written in the Spring 2023 semester for EVSC: 4995 (Supervised Research) at the University of Virginia.
-The purpose of this codebase is to create an embedded logging peripheral for an FT-7 Serier anemometer.
+The purpose of this codebase is to create an embedded logging peripheral for an FT-7 Series anemometer.

 ## Projects